 We've been developing GenYES since 1996, when it was first funded by the Technology Innovation Challenge Grant Program.

 In 1996, the federal government funded the Technology Innovation Challenge Grant program.
-The primary goal of these grants was to fund innovative ideas, that once proven effective, that could be scaled to provides schools a model of technology integration and support.
+The primary goal of these grants was to fund innovative ideas, that once proven effective, could be scaled to provide schools a model of technology integration and support.
 One hundred and four initial grants were funded, including GenYES.

 Around the same time, the realization was setting in that traditional methods of professional development were not enhancing technology infusion in schools.
 After-school workshops and inservices promised great things, powerful hardware could be purchased, and endless new versions of software could be upgraded, but rarely was there adequate support when teachers actually tried to use the technology in the classroom.

 Generation YES immediately provided a solution to how schools could harness the students' technology expertise and interest while simultaneously expanding learning opportunities, building confidence, and giving valuable workforce readiness skills.

 Over the last twenty years, we have continuously developed our programs and products to ensure that the technology burden is reduced for schools and that students, especially those who need or desire unique learning opportunities, are given chances to contribute and succeed.